johndubya/bootstrap-hover-dropdown/README.md

 Add `data-hover="dropdown"` in addition (or in place of) Bootstrap's `data-toggle="dropdown"`.

-You can set options via data-attributes, too, via `data-delay` and `data-close-others`.
+You can set options via data-attributes, too, via `data-delay`, `data-close-others`, and `data-hover-delay`.
 Here's an example of markup:

 ```html
 <li class="dropdown">